SCHEDULE OF FEES

 Senior School (per term)

-The offer of a place at Lingfield College needs to be secured by the return of a signed Form of Acceptance together with the payment of a deposit (£500 Reception to Year 6 and £700 for Senior School) which is retained until the child has left the School.
+The offer of a place at Lingfield College needs to be secured by the return of a signed Form of Acceptance together with the payment of a deposit (£500 Reception to Year 6, £700 for Senior School) which is retained until the child has left the School.
 The retaining deposit is not refundable if the place is subsequently not taken up.

 When three or more children from the same family attend the school at the same time, the third born child’s fees attract a 10% discount off tuition fees only.

-Payment Terms: Fee accounts are payable on or before the first day of each term unless arrangements have been made in writing to use the school’s approved monthly payment scheme.
+Payment Terms: Fee accounts are payable on or before the first day of each term unless arrangements have been made in writing to use the School’s approved monthly payment scheme.
 School fees may be paid monthly using the School Fee Plan or termly by Direct Debit.
 A Direct Debit mandate is enclosed for you to complete and return.

-Music: Music lessons can be arranged through the Director of Music in the Senior School or the Head of Prep School Music, as appropriate.
+Music: Music lessons can be arranged through the Director of Music in the Senior School or the Head of the Prep School Music, as appropriate.
 These will be with visiting peripatetic teachers.
 Some instruments are available to hire.
 The peripatetic teachers invoice parents directly.